wmjordan/SharpMuPDF/readme.md

    `MuPDFLib` project will produce two DLL files for mupdf, one for x86 and the other for x64.

-   `Demo` project contains some code to demonstrate how to use functions in mupdflib.dll
+   `Demo` project contains some code to demonstrate how to use functions in MuPDFLib.dll

+## System font loading

+In order to support loading system fonts for documents with unembedded fonts and avoid the performance lost across DLL files, a code file named `mupdf_load_system_font.c` shall be compiled with the `libmupdf` project.

+We have to modify that project and reference the code file from `MuPDFLib\Document\mupdf_load_system_font.c`.

+That code file is copied from project *SumatraPDF* and all credits goes to them.

-## Shrinking MuPDF.dll
+## Shrinking MuPDFLib.dll

 Open the property page for the `libmupdf` project.